CNG-LAB/cngopen/OHBM_2021/README.md

 # OHBM 2021 work of the cognitive neurogenetics group

-You will find out posters here and a link to our jitsi where you can find us during the poster-session hours.
+You will find out posters here and a link to our jitsi where you can find us here: https://meet.jit.si/OHBM2021_meet_cng during the poster-session hours.

 Posters: